siberianfox/tinygwiki/TinyG-Configuration-(version-0.95-and-later).md

 <pre>$sys  Show system settings
 $1    Show motor 1 settings (or whatever motor you want 1,2,3,4)
 $x    Show X axis settings (or whatever axis you want x,y,z,a,b,c)
---- the following are not available in JSON mode
+--- the following are not available in JSON mode:
 $m    Show all motor settings
 $n    Show all axis settings
-$$    Show all settings (not available in JSON mode)
+$$    Show all settings
 $h    Show this help screen
 </pre>
 The $ must be the first character of the line, and input is case insensitive.
-Configuration is non-moded; that is, configuration lines and Gcode blocks can be freely intermixed without changing modes <br><br> ''CAVEAT: At the current time because of various limitations of the Xmega errata we recommend pausing transmission for at least 30 milliseconds after each line containing a $ command.
+Configuration is non-moded; that is, configuration lines and Gcode blocks can be freely intermixed without changing modes.
+However, it is not good practive to intermingle configs with Gcode blocks, and this operation may be prevented in the future - i.e. gonfig commands that arrive during a gcode cycle will be rejected.

+CAVEAT: At the current time because of various limitations of the Xmega errata we recommend pausing transmission for at least 30 milliseconds after each line containing a $ command.
 This gives the system enough time to persist the data to EEPROM, during which time the system cannot receive new serial input.
-We are working on a workaround to this issue.''

-== Updating Settings  ==
+## Updating Settings
 To update a setting enter a token and a value.
 Most tokens are a 2 or 3 letter mnemonic plus a motor number or axis prefix.
 System settings have no prefix and may be 2 to 4 letters.
 The following are examples of valid inputs.
 The setting is taken and the value is echoed on the next line

  tinyg[mm]ok&gt; $yfr=800 <span class="Apple-tab-span" style="white-space:pre">						</span>(Set feed rate for Y axix to 800 mm/min)